jeffrunningit/SIR-model-pendemic-prediction/README.md

     ```bash
     python3 app.py

-4. Open your browser and navigate to http://localhost:8000 to see the simulation in action.
+4. Open your browser and navigate to http://localhost:8000 to see the simulation interface.

 ## Project structure